Changing the landscape : one campaign at a time.

 Director of Communication

-Andrea Palframan is RAVEN’s Director of Engagement and Communication.
+Andrea Palframan (she/her; settler of Scottish and Irish ancestry living on unceded Hul'quimin'um speaking-people's lands) is RAVEN’s Director of Communication.
 She is dedicated to make media that brings the strength of data together with the power of storytelling.

 She holds a Masters in Intercultural & International Communication.
 Her research focus— how Indigenous communities are responding to, resisting, and adapting to climate change—forms the underpinning of her understanding of environmental justice and human rights issues.
-She spent 10 years working in sub Saharan Africa as Programs Manager for Glasswaters Foundation and is a Director of Transition Salt Spring.
+She spent 10 years working in sub Saharan Africa as Programs Manager for Glasswaters Foundation, working with grassroots community leaders to bridge the digital divide.

 Digital Content Coordinator